Medicare GLP-1 Bridge Program Explained: Who Qualifies, What It Costs, and How to Get It

 | You need the most affordable starting point possible | See pricing on MEDVi |

 GLP-1 medications use a dose titration schedule.
-You don't start at the full dose.
-Wegovy begins at 0.25 mg weekly and gradually increases over about 16–20 weeks to reach the maintenance dose of 2.4 mg.
+Wegovy begins at 0.25 mg weekly and gradually increases over roughly 16–20 weeks to the maintenance dose of 2.4 mg.
 Zepbound starts at 2.5 mg and titrates up to 15 mg over a similar period.
-During those early weeks, side effects like nausea, constipation, or decreased appetite are most common.
-Most patients find they diminish significantly as the body adjusts.
-If you start in April or May, you'll be through the toughest adjustment period before the Bridge even launches.
+During early weeks, side effects like nausea, constipation, or decreased appetite are most common and typically diminish as the body adjusts.

 Today or this week